The Dog Gut-Brain Axis: How Gut Health Shapes Behavior and Mood

 Dysbiosis is the clinical term for an imbalanced gut microbiome: a state in which harmful or opportunistic bacteria have gained ground over beneficial strains, reducing microbial diversity and disrupting the chemical environment of the gut.
 It's more common than most dog parents realize, and it doesn't always announce itself with obvious digestive symptoms.

 When the gut microbiome shifts toward dysbiosis, several things happen at once.
-Serotonin production decreases, as described above.
-The gut lining becomes more permeable, allowing inflammatory compounds into the bloodstream — a process sometimes called leaky gut.
-Those inflammatory compounds cross the blood-brain barrier and trigger neuroinflammation, which research increasingly links to anxiety, mood dysregulation, and cognitive changes in both humans and animals.
+Serotonin production can decrease, as described above.
+The gut lining may become more permeable, allowing inflammatory compounds into the bloodstream — a process sometimes called leaky gut.
+Those inflammatory compounds can cross the blood-brain barrier and contribute to neuroinflammation, which research increasingly links to anxiety, mood dysregulation, and cognitive changes in both humans and animals.

 At the same time, the vagus nerve is receiving different signals from the gut — signals associated with a stressed, inflamed environment rather than a calm, balanced one.
 The brain responds in kind, upregulating its stress response and making the nervous system more reactive overall.
 A dog in this state isn't misbehaving.
 It's operating on information its body is sending it, and that information is telling it the world is more threatening than it actually is.